recsyschallenge/2014/rules/index.md

 To submit a run you should follow some rules which are listed below.

 ###No private sharing outside teams
 Sharing the dataset outside of teams is not permitted.
+However, publishing or sharing your code is encouraged.

 ###Team Mergers
 Team mergers are allowed and can be performed by the team leader.
 In order to merge contact the organizers.